 Who will rule the future economy—entrepreneurs or mega corporations?
 Will the economy fracture into smaller and smaller bits or centralize in a winner-take-all scenario?
-The answer, according to John Hagel, is it depends where you look.
+The answer, according to John Hagel, is it

 Believe the hype: Vehicle safety to improve greatly with autonomous features

 Despite progress in vehicle safety in the past 50 years or so,travelling on the road is still dangerous, with more than 33,000 people dying every year.
 Semi and fully autonomous vehicles will change that, which is why the next wave of car safety technology is so crucial.